 Large touchscreen interfaces offer many opportunities for collaboration between co-located learners; not only when the interface is shared but when two or more co-located interfaces are networked together to allow for the transfer of materials between them (Kharrufa et al. 2013; Kreitmayer et al. 2013).
 As well as presenting valuable pedagogical opportunities, the successful integration of multi-touch tables into usable computer-supported collaborative learning (CSCL) activities presents major challenges both technically and for teacher orchestration of lessons (Dillenbourg and Evans 2011).

-This study starts from the viewpoint that collaborative small group learning activities have the potential to lead to substantial learning gains for the participants, more so than activities they have completed individually (Barron and Darling-Hammond 2008; O’Donnell et al. 2013).
+This study starts from the viewpoint that collaborative small group learning activities have the potential to lead to substantial learning gains for the participants, more so than activities they have completed individually (Darling-Hammond et al. 2008; O’Donnell et al. 2013).
 There is a clear role for appropriate technologies to support this collaboration, enabling configurations for group work and types of task which are not otherwise possible.
 CSCL theory and research emphasises the role of technology in supporting learner participation, knowledge acquisition (information) and knowledge creation (knowledge objects and social practices) (Lipponen et al. 2004).
 Much of the CSCL research base emphasises the importance of face-to-face interaction and the design of tasks to optimise the participation of learners (Stahl et al. 2014).

 The growing interest in face-to-face collaboration by learners engaged in mutual negotiation of meaning (both procedural and factual) inspired the creation of the SynergyNet project at Durham University, a UK EPSRC/ESRC-funded research project to identify important technical and pedagogical challenges in the CSCL domain (Higgins et al. 2012).
 Important technical challenges addressed during the project included the development of teacher orchestration tools which enabled seamless transition between individual spaces, group spaces and interactive whiteboards; these were respectively termed the private, shared and public spaces in the classroom by Dillenbourg and Evans (2008).
 They also identified the potential for a group to share information with other groups, building on the work of Everitt et al. (2009).
 However, in this case the mechanism developed did not involve sharing between personal devices such as computers; rather, SynergyNet developed tools to allow sharing seamlessly between multi-touch tables within a lab-classroom setting (Hatch et al. 2011).